 - Each Division shall work with the Administrative Services Fixed Asset Coordinator to determine how to surplus assets with an original purchase price over \$100. - Each Division shall provide the surplus item to the Division of Administrative Services to be surplused. - Administrative Services shall complete form SP-1 for the item to be surplused, using the Surplus Property website.
 Items to be auctioned will be entered on the website and placed for bid.
-Items that are damaged and not appropriate for auction (receiving an SP-1) will be destroyed or discarded using the approved method of disposal. - FINET shall be updated to remove Fixed Asset items.
+Items that are damaged and not appropriate for auction (receiving an SP-1) will be destroyed or discarded using the approved method of disposal.
+See Division of Purchasing and General Services: State Surplus Property for forms and additional information. - FINET shall be updated to remove Fixed Asset items.

-DEPARTMENT OF AGRICULTURE AND FOOD

-01.06 Purchasing Policy

-EFFECTIVE DATE: REVISION DATE:

-September 1, 2020 March 1, 2023

-SUMMARY: THESE ARE PROCEDURES TO BE USED IN ADDITION TO THE REQUIRED STATE

-Purchasing and Purchasing Card Program Policies and Procedures, including
+DEPARTMENT OF AGRICULTURE AND FOOD 01.06 PURCHASING POLICY EFFECTIVE DATE: REVISION DATE: September 1, 2020 April 18, 2024 Summary: These are Procedures to be used in Addition to the Required State Purchasing and Purchasing Card Program Policies and Procedures, including

 PROCEDURES GOVERNING EMERGENCY PURCHASES.